complexvariables/RationalFunctionApproximation.jl/docs/src/index.md

 f(0.5) - r(0.5)
 ```

-We see that this approximation has more than 13 accurate over most of the interval:
+We see that this approximation has more than 13 accurate digits over most of the interval:

 ```@example interval
 lines(-1..1, x -> f(x)-r(x))